saeedalam/jump-to-go/chapters/Chapter-17-Interfaces.md

 ## **17.5 Type Assertions**

 Type assertions allow you to retrieve the underlying value of an interface.
+This is useful when you know the specific type of the value stored in the interface and want to extract it.

 ### **Example 4: Basic Type Assertion**